TAMPINES BIKE PARK

 In April 2008, a refreshing new 10-km Tampines mountain bike track was born, although parts are still slightly raw on the edges.
 With pet names like Horizon Hill, Banana Berm, Ziggurat, Descender, Moonscape Climb, The Ridge, Kidney Stone, Pond Curve, Wooded Wonder-The Shore, Breakwater Flat and Monster Mud Madness.

 Feb 2009, brings a beginner’s Super D track into reality.
-Two new section, namely Lower Kidney, and Upper Kidney is built with nice contour line singletrack, offering new options for some sloppy runs.
+Two new sections, namely Lower Kidney, and Upper Kidney are built with nice contour line singletrack, offering new options for some sloppy runs.

 The segregation is needed for the construction of the Youth Olympics Games Singapore 2010 venue for mountain biking and BMX.

-As the principle trail consultant for the venue, Dirtraction place forward experimental trails to marry new Olympics requirements and long term trails sustainability.
-The requirements by Union Cycliste Internationale (UCI) to shorten the Olympics trail network and concentrated media vantage points requires packing sections of technical trail features within a tight 3km Olympic loop.
-The resultant trail is a trails with an impressive series of rock and freeride features, pioneering the concept for Youth Olympics and also for the mountain biking XCO course in London 2012.
+As the principal trail consultant for the venue, Dirtraction place forward experimental trails to marry new Olympics requirements and long term trails sustainability.
+The requirements by Union Cycliste Internationale (UCI) to shorten the Olympics trail network and concentrate media vantage points requires packing sections of technical trail features within a tight 3km Olympic loop.
+The resultant trail is a trail with an impressive series of rock and freeride features, pioneering the concept for Youth Olympics and also for the mountain biking XCO course in London 2012.

 The Youth Olympics Games BMX track is designed by Tom Ritzenthaler, with Dirtraction project manage the build process of the track in collaboration with HCJ Construction so to fit SYOGOC and UCI requirements.

-Singapore Sports Council continue to manage Tampines Bike Park via various managing agents from 2011 – 2013.
+Singapore Sports Council continues to manage Tampines Bike Park via various managing agents from 2011 – 2013.

-Apart from holding races as event organiser, Dirtraction involvement in the trail system ends Aug 2010.
+Apart from holding races as event organiser, Dirtraction involvement in the trail system ended in Aug 2010.

-Meanwhile across the fence line, Dirtraction continues to consult National Park Board on Tampines Mountain Biking Trails issues.
+Meanwhile across the fence line of the bike park, Dirtraction continues to be consultated by National Park Board on Tampines Mountain Biking Trails issues.